 Creativity requires an attitude of curiosity to explore social surroundings.
 Basically, it is the ability to connect new things with old things, to build unexpected connections, and to develop new solutions to a problem or challenge.
 Since exploring the world and trying to understand the connections that guide it are essential for personal development and social experience, one could conclude that creativity is an essential competence in continuous learning, with strong connection to Learning to Learn.

 Within the context of groups, communities, or society, create individuals' ability to make connections means a proactive adaptability to social change and ability to recognize synergies and create some new quality out of what already exists in discourses and groups.

 Crucial for this social dimension of creativity is a mindset that demonstrates a willingness and ability to generate ideas and a motivation to think and share new solutions.

 Creativity includes certain analytical and reflective skills required for exploring new insights, as well as an ability to to implement these insights through activities – here creativity is understood as a methodological competence.

-Modelling creative competence for educational purposes can try to articulate the essential aspects of this key competence in a systematic way.
-One option is to distinguish between the factual, methodological, social and personal competencies included in creative competence.
-This allows for the facilitation of creative competencies in a targeted and conscious way.
-It helps with planning and during learning processes, and can assist faciliators and learners in developing criteria for evaluating achievements.
+Another approach in order to find out, what all contributes to creativity is, to distinguish between the factual, methodological, social and personal competencies included in creative competence in different contexts.
+This allows for the facilitation of creative competencies in a targeted and conscious way in these contexts.
+It helps with planning and during learning processes, and can assist facilitators and learners in developing criteria for evaluating achievements.

 Task-specific Factual Competence